Senai-Dev-ops/DevOps/README.md

 # DevOps
-Script for configure the Ubuntu Server 20.04 LTS after install.
+Script to configure the Ubuntu Server 20.04 LTS, right after the installation.
 ## Packages to install
 + Install htop;
 + Install virt-manager;